alperkumcu/alperkumcu.github.io/talks.md

 Kumcu, A., & Thompson, R. L. (April, 2015).
 "Looking at Nothing" for Verbal Memory. *Research Event of the School of Psychology*.
 University of Birmingham, UK. [poster]

 ### 2014
 Kumcu, A., & Thompson, R. L. (2014).
 Integrating auditory and visual language: An eye tracking study on multimodal language processing.
-Can these eye lie? *International Conference on Eyetracking and Applied Linguistics*.
+Can these eyes lie? *International Conference on Eyetracking and Applied Linguistics*.
 26-27  September, 2014.
 Warsaw, Poland. [presentation]

 Al-Qahtani, N., Kumcu, A., & Wheeldon, L. (April, 2014).
 Morphological, semantic and translation priming in word reading: Evidence from Arabic-English bilinguals. *Research Event of the School of Psychology*, University of Birmingham, UK. [poster]